nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 bar of `WerkIt`, the `Main` object needs to be shown in the sequence diagram.
 Apologies for the inconvenience caused.</span>

 <span class="info box">:memo: The procedures for reading and loading the data for exericse, plan, and schedule data sets are
-largely similar to the above sequence diagram.</span>
+largely similar to the above sequence diagram.
+Thus, sequence diagrams for these data sets are not shown.</span>

 **(Steps 1 to 3)** When the `WerkIt` object is instantiated, in the constructor, `WerkIt#loadRequiredDirectoryAndFiles()` is called.
 This method is responsible for checking if the necessary resource files and directories are present.
 In this